 Voice search is still hot, but it might be a little slower on the uptake than many predicted.
 Google and friends continue to bombard the consumer with new devices, with new possibilities and new ways of controlling them via voice.
-The results for these voice searches comes from a mix of actions, knowledge graph data and featured snippets.
+The results for these voice searches come from a mix of actions, knowledge graph data, and featured snippets.
 But, there’s a new data layer forming, slowly powering more and more parts of the voice experience.
-It’s a technology we’ve talked a bit quite often here at Yoast: structured data.
+It’s a technology we’ve talked a bit quite often about here at Yoast: structured data.

 - Voice is still coming, but maybe not as fast as expected

 - Voice is two-pronged

 - Searching the web with your voice

 - Performing actions with your voice